wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/get-started-with-dynamics-365-for-customer-service/includes/3-practice-customer-service.md

 1. Add a task to the case for an incoming phone call activity from Wendy Smith.
 2. Add a task to the case to be performed by the agent.
-3. Add an outgoing phone call activity to Wendy Smith task named "Inform Wendy of Resolution".
+3. Add an outgoing phone call activity to the task named *Inform Wendy of Resolution*.

 **Task one**: Add a task to the case for an incoming phone call activity from Wendy Smith.

 1. Find **Activities**.
 1. Select **Add Phone Call**.
 1. Set the duration to 15 minutes.
-1. Add the following note: "Initial call from Wendy to report the discovery of a failed backup."
+1. Add the following note: *Initial call from Wendy to report the discovery of a failed backup*.
 1. Select **OK**.

 **Task two**: Add a task to the case to be performed by the agent.

-1. Find **Activities**.
+1. On the **Activities** tab, click the ellipses (**...**).
 1. Select **Task**.
-1. Set the duration to 20 minutes.
+1. Set the duration to 30 minutes.
-1. Add the following note: "Because it was a holiday, the previous back-up media wasn't replaced.
-The backup won't overwrite media that was written to in the last 48 hours."
+1. Add the following note: *Because it was a holiday, the previous backup media wasn't replaced.
+The backup won't overwrite media that was written to in the last 48 hours*.
 1. Select **OK**.

-**Task three**: Add an outgoing phone call activity to Wendy Smith task named "Inform Wendy of Resolution".
+**Task three**: Add an outgoing phone call activity to the task named *Inform Wendy of Resolution*.

 1. Find **Activities**.
 1. Select **Add Phone Call**.
 1. Set the duration to 15 minutes.
-1. Add the following note: "Called Wendy to inform her of the resolution."
+1. Add the following note: *Called Wendy to inform her of the resolution*.
 1. Select **OK**.

 ### Scenario three: Resolve a case